Industrial robot: Robot programming and interfaces

 The setup or programming of motions and sequences for an industrial robot is typically taught by linking the robot controller to a laptop, desktop computer or (internal or Internet) network.

 A robot and a collection of machines or peripherals is referred to as a workcell, or cell.
 A typical cell might contain a parts feeder, a molding machine and a robot.
-The various machines are 'integrated' and controlled by a single computer or PLC.
+The various machines are 'integrated' and controlled by a single computer or programmable logic controller.
 How the robot interacts with other machines in the cell must be programmed, both with regard to their positions in the cell and synchronizing with them.

 Software: The computer is installed with corresponding interface software.
 The use of a computer greatly simplifies the programming process.
 Specialized robot software is run either in the robot controller or in the computer or both depending on the system design.

 There are two basic entities that need to be taught (or programmed): positional data and procedure.
 For example, in a task to move a screw from a feeder to a hole the positions of the feeder and the hole must first be taught or programmed.
 Secondly the procedure to get the screw from the feeder to the hole must be programmed along with any I/O involved, for example a signal to indicate when the screw is in the feeder ready to be picked up.
 The purpose of the robot software is to facilitate both these programming tasks.

 Teaching the robot positions may be achieved a number of ways:

-Positional commands The robot can be directed to the required position using a GUI or text based commands in which the required X-Y-Z position may be specified and edited.
+Positional commands The robot can be directed to the required position using a graphical user interface or text based commands in which the required x-y-z position may be specified and edited.

 Teach pendant: Robot positions can be taught via a teach pendant.
 This is a handheld control and programming unit.
 The common features of such units are the ability to manually send the robot to a desired position, or "inch" or "jog" to adjust a position.
 They also have a means to change the speed since a low speed is usually required for careful positioning, or while test-running through a new or modified routine.
 A large emergency stop button is usually included as well.
 Typically once the robot has been programmed there is no more use for the teach pendant.
 All teach pendants are equipped with a 3-position deadman switch.
 In the manual mode, it allows the robot to move only when it is in the middle position (partially pressed).
 If it is fully pressed in or completely released, the robot stops.
 This principle of operation allows natural reflexes to be used to increase safety.